Fraternities of Plast: Ranks and titles, traditions

+The Orden is a fairly egalitarian organization, with only three basic levels of membership.
 At formal gatherings, all members are aligned according to rank and, within rank, in the order of their knighthood or entry into the Orden.

-Traditions

 The Orden is rich in traditions and ceremonies.
 Many of these are secret rituals including the mysterious "kanapa" and the spiritual "pasuvannia" and the arcane "kleynody" and are not disclosed to non-initiates.
+The membership scarf is black and has the fraternity's a shield with a cross in the corner.
+Its patron saint is Metropolitan Andriy Sheptytskyi.